-- (1) Includes payments deemed as compensation to Mr. Whitman for travel expenses incurred in fiscal years 2000 and 2001.
+- (1) Includes payments deemed as compensation to Mr. Whitman for travel expenses incurred in fiscal year 2001.
 Fiscal 2001 payments include \$214,678 attributed to Mr. Whitman as compensation at the end of calendar 2001 that were incurred and paid in fiscal 2001.
 Includes compensation paid to Mr. Korros for relocation expenses.
 Other amounts relate to miscellaneous benefits paid during the year. - (2) Restricted stock awards vest in full four years from the date of grant.
 No vesting occurs prior to four years from grant.
 Holders of restricted shares are entitled to vote the shares. - (3) Amounts shown reflect options granted to the named executive officers pursuant to the Franklin Covey 1992 Stock Incentive Plan (the "Incentive Plan") or in the case of Mr. Whitman the Non-Qualified Executive Stock Option Plan.
-As of August 31, 2002, the Company had not granted any stock appreciation rights. - (4) Amounts shown reflect contributions made by the Company for the benefit of the named executive officers under the Franklin Covey 401(k) Profit Sharing Plan.
-Includes severance payments paid to Ms. McGuire and Mr. McBride. - (5) Mr. Whitman has not taken his base salary or bonus compensation since May 2001 and does not anticipate receiving any compensation until the Company's performance improves.
+As of August 31, 2003, the Company had not granted any stock appreciation rights.
+Mr. Whitman's 2001 grant has an exercise price of \$14.00 per share and is not exercisable until August 31, 2007.
+Exercisability of a portion or all of the grant may be accelerated if the Company's average closing share price achieves specified levels. - (4) Amounts shown reflect contributions made by the Company for the benefit of the named executive officers under the Franklin Covey 401(k) Profit Sharing Plan. - (5) Mr. Whitman has not taken his base salary or bonus compensation since May 2001.